 Your Local Metals Recycler – GLE Scrap Metal

 As a premier scrap metal and electronic recycler, GLE Scrap Metal performs environmentally-friendly processing and recycling of all base and precious metals.
-Family owned and operated, GLE maintains a zero-landfill policy to help protect our natural resources and help conserve energy.
+Family owned and operated, GLE strives protect our natural resources and help conserve energy.
 The scrap metal you bring to GLE will be processed and supplied to global end-users to be transformed into new products.

 GLE Scrap Metal is continually training its staff on environmental procedures, and follows the guidelines set by the Occupational Safety and Health Administration and ISRI.
 GLE also works closely with professional environmental consultants to maintain compliance on all existing and future environmental laws and standards.